 The second cat was a lovely tabby, resident at the fabulous Adrift in Golden Bay* resort near Takaka – one of the most beautiful and relaxing places I’ve ever stayed at.
 If you’d enjoy getting away from it all and staying at a simple but top quality bach, steps away from a deserted beach, this is the place for you.

-My flatmate Susanna and I spotted this tabby taking a siesta (and ruining the tidy display!) in an optician’s shop window during a stroll around the Bairro Alto in Lisbon one day.
+My then flatmate Susanna and I spotted this tabby taking a siesta (and ruining the tidy display!) in an optician’s shop window during a stroll around the Bairro Alto in Lisbon one day.
 It was a hot afternoon and after making the steep climb up to the Bairro, we rather felt like doing the same thing ourselves!
 So we had a good chuckle.
-(You can read more about my Lisbon trip in my post on language holidays).

 During another of my language holidays, this time in Granada, we met a friendly smoky grey cat while visiting the former family home of Spanish poet García Lorca at the Huerta de San Vicente.
 Here he is, pictured in the arms of my classmate Rachelle.

 Shameless plug time.
 Our Cats Around the Globe calendars for 2022 are still available.
 Some photos are our own, and some are by other photographers.
 We tried to select pictures not only for the adorable cats in them, but also for the glimpse of life in that particular country.

 The wall calendar is A3 size and is printed on high quality museum grade matte art paper, using archival inks.